WalkerDBC/Hangman-tutorial/00-Create-Game-Directory/01-Make-The-Game-Directory/README.md

 c.
 In `index.html`, add a`.game-outline` class to your `<div>` tag

 ```html
 <!-- index.html -->
 <div class="game-outline">
 	<h1>Hello World!</h1>
 </div>
 ```
-why not
-	- d.
+d.
 In `main.css`, add simple styling for the `.game-outline` class:

 `in main.css:`